 You can combine a day trip to both Inveraray and Oban on the same day as Inveraray lies pretty much halfway from Glasgow to Oban.

 Oban is a beautiful seaside town often referred to as the seafood capital of Scotland and built around the famous Oban Whiskey Distillery.

 The small town of Inveraray is set up like a fairy town, everything within walking distance and very good facilities for parking your car.
 Parking is free from October to March every year and for the rest of the year you only pay a reasonable amount within a short walking distance of the historic high street leading to the Loch Fyne waterfront.

 There are plenty of bed and breakfasts on the main street and plenty of independent shops including gift shops and world famous Loch Fyne Whiskies shop.
 Inveraray jail has also been converted into a museum and a popular tourist attraction with a souvenir shop.

 The town gives off a feeling of cosiness set with beautiful views of the Loch Fyne and the surrounding mountains.
-An art shop called Stable Gallery is definitely worth paying a visit as they store a rich collection of paintings from independent artists with significant talents.
+An art shop called Stable Gallery is definitely worth paying a visit as they store a rich collection of paintings by talented independent artists.